Efficient Personalization of Generative Models via Optimal Experimental Design: Problem Setting

 To formalize the control of generative models, we employ a finite-horizon Markov Decision Process (MDP) defined by the tuple $\mathcal{M} = (\mS, \mA, P, H)$.
 Here, $\mS$ and $\mA$ represent the state and action spaces, $P(s'|s,a)$ is the \emph{known} transition matrix governing the dynamics of the generation process, and $H$ is the finite horizon.
 A policy $\pi(a|s)$ defines the agent's strategy for making sequential choices.

 \paragraph{Examples of MDPs for Generative Models}\looseness -1 Our abstract MDP formulation is intentionally general.
-To make this concrete, we provide several examples of how it can be instantiated: \begin{description} \item \emph{Automatic Prompt Engineering}: The sequential construction of prompts for text-to-image models can be modeled as an MDP, where states are steps in the token sequence and actions are choices of next tokens to append to the prompt.
-This is the formulation that we use in our experiments in Section \ref{sec:experiments_main}. \item \emph{Autoregressive Text Generation}: For an LLM, a state is the sequence of tokens generated so far, and an action is selecting the next token from the vocabulary. \item \emph{Iterative Refinement in Diffusion Models}: A state can be the noisy data (e.g., an image) at a denoising step, and an action could be selecting a guidance direction for refinement. \end{description}
+To make this concrete, we provide several examples of how it can be instantiated: \begin{description} \item \emph{Automatic Prompt Engineering}: The sequential construction of prompts for text-to-image models can be modeled as an MDP, where states are timesteps in prompt construction and actions are choices of design tokens (full words or phrases) from a fixed vocabulary.
+This is the formulation used in our main experiments (Section \ref{sec:experiments_main}). \item \emph{Autoregressive Text Generation}: For an LLM, a state is the sequence of tokens generated so far, and an action is selecting the next token (BPE subword) from the model's vocabulary.
+We demonstrate this formulation in Appendix~\ref{sec:reinforce}, where policies are parameterized as GPT-2 models optimized via REINFORCE. \item \emph{Iterative Refinement in Diffusion Models}: A state can be the noisy data (e.g., an image) at a denoising step, and an action could be selecting a guidance direction for refinement. \end{description}